-The DJJ Unit was established following the implementation of Senate Bill 459 in 2004.
-SB 459 requires DJJ to comply with case planning requirements and regular reporting to the courts.
-In addition, SB 459 modified Welfare and Institutions Code §779, allowing courts to modify or recall DJJ commitments.
-The DJJ Unit monitors, advocates, and visits the 49 juvenile public defender clients currently committed to DJJ.
-The DJJ attorney’s duties include: monitoring the conditions at each of the State’s Youth Correctional Facilities at Ventura, Stockton and Pine Grove; remaining updated on the status of the consent decree, inspector general reports, special master reports and related legislation pertaining to DJJ; advocating for our client’s educational and mental health treatment while at DJJ, and filing Welfare and Institutions Code §779 petitions in Juvenile Court on behalf of our clients who are not receiving adequate treatment at DJJ.
-The DJJ Unit attorney can file 779 motions in the sentencing court arguing for the removal of clients from DJJ due to lack of rehabilitation or in the alternative, request that the Court order DJJ to provide services if DJJ is failing to provide adequate safety, rehabilitation programs or services.
+The DJJ Unit was established following the implementation of Senate Bill (SB) 459 in 2004, which required DJJ to comply with case planning requirements and regular reporting to the courts and WIC 779, allowing courts to modify or recall DJJ commitments.
+The DJJ Unit monitors, advocates for, and visits approximately 50 public defender clients currently committed to DJJ which includes: monitoring the conditions at each of the State’s Youth Correctional Facilities at Ventura, Stockton and Pine Grove; remaining updated on the current programming available at the facilities and the related legislation pertaining to DJJ; advocating for our client’s educational and mental health treatment while at DJJ, and filing WIC 779 petitions in Juvenile Court on behalf of our clients who are no longer benefitting from the rehabilitation available at DJJ.
+The DJJ Unit attorney can file 779 motions in the sentencing court arguing for the removal of clients from DJJ due to lack of rehabilitation services or in the alternative, request that the Court order DJJ to provide services if DJJ is failing to provide adequate rehabilitation programs or services.

-The DJJ Unit attorney also assists juvenile attorneys throughout the county whose clients face DJJ commitments by helping the attorneys prepare for contested dispositions, educating attorneys on current conditions and programs available at DJJ, negotiating fitness withdrawals for DJJ, and advising on legal issues relating to DJJ commitments.
+The DJJ Unit attorney also assists juvenile attorneys throughout the county whose clients face DJJ commitments by helping the attorneys prepare for contested dispositions, educating attorneys on current conditions and programs available at DJJ, negotiating Transfer withdrawals for DJJ, and advising on legal issues relating to DJJ commitments.